milanaleksic/mongodiff/README.md

 `go get github.com/milanaleksic/mongodiff` should be enough to get the code and build.

-To build project you can execute:

-This will get from internet all 3rd party utilites needed for deployment (upx, go-upx, github-release)
+To build project you can execute (this will get from internet all 3rd party utilites needed for deployment: upx, go-upx, github-release):

     make prepare